-In the Power Industry it is not uncommon for a combined cycle plant to operate less than 30% of the time, meaning the vast majority of the time the boiler is idle.
+In the Power industry it is not uncommon for a combined cycle plant to operate less than 30% of the time, meaning the vast majority of the time the boiler is idle.
 The rise of renewable power assets that have intermittent and sometimes unpredictable availability (wind, and solar) coupled with variable demand for electricity makes plant “cycling” between operation and standby a business necessity.
 While plant cycling was formerly reserved primarily for natural gas plants, more and more coal plants are being asked to run intermittently as well.
 To further complicate things, most power purchase agreements are written such that the power plant must be at “full load” in a matter of hours, so additional attention must be given to ensure that this time hurdle can be met.
 Since most boiler make-up systems do not have the capacity to fill the boiler system quickly enough, most cycling plants must idle while the boiler is full of water.
 This presents some technical challenges as plant asset protection can conflict with business realities that often results in some compromises.
 This article will explore some of the options that are available to the boiler operator and weigh the risk factors associated with each.

-If there is not a ready heat source for hot (wet) layup, the injection of inert nitrogen gas can be utilized to keep a positive pressure on the boiler.
-As with hot layup, the system pH should be elevated (10.0 – 11.0).
-A source of nitrogen (purchased tanks or an on-site nitrogen generator) is required and only about 5 psi of pressure is needed, controlled by a pressure regulator.
-Usually the regulator is set to inject the nitrogen at 3 psi and stop at 5 psi.
-If the regulator is set above 5 psi, the nitrogen requirement will be much higher as experience has shown that the nitrogen will find a way out of the system, making the nitrogen requirement much higher.
+If there is not a ready heat source for hot (wet) lay-up, the injection of inert nitrogen gas can be utilized to keep a positive pressure on the boiler.
+As with hot lay-up, the system pH should be elevated (10.0 – 11.0).
+A source of nitrogen (purchased tanks or an on-site nitrogen generator) is required and only about 5 psi of pressure, controlled by a pressure regulator, is needed.
+Usually the regulator is set to inject the nitrogen at 3 psi with a halt at 5 psi.
+As experience has shown, if the regulator is set above 5 psi, the nitrogen will find a way out of the system, making the nitrogen requirement much higher.